digitalascetic/iron-router-i18n/README.md

 #### missingLangCodeAction(path)

-Action to be taken when no language code can be found in path by `getLangCode` (default is trying to redirect to a language aware path based on the current configured language).
+Action taken when ```compulsoryLangCode``` is set to ```true``` and no language code can be found in path by `getLangCode` (default is trying to redirect to a language aware path based on the current configured language).
 E.g. when receiving a request for `/about` and the current language is "en" it will redirect (`Router.go` on the client, 301 Redirect on the server) to `/en/about`.
 If the function returns `true` the request dispatch will return immediately after this method execution, otherwise it will continue normally.

 #### langCodeAction(path)